Overview

 Today you’ll meet up with your own private skipper and board a covered Zodiac to head off an island hopping adventure.
 The route we will take is dependent on the weather but whatever way we go it is sure to be full of stunning landscapes, Hebridean islands and hopefully a lot of wildlife!

-It might be that we seek out puffins on the Treshnish Isles and visit the famous Abbey on the Isle of Iona.
+It might be that we seek out puffins on the Treshnish Isles and visit the Isle of Staffa and Fingal’s Cave.
 Or perhaps the winds will take you to the Slate Islands, a grouping of tiny islands with a unique heritage and industrial past.

 Overnight: Isle of Eriska, Oban